Xiangyan93/Chem-Graph-Kernel-Machine/run/README.md

 ## Data sets.
 The input file should be formatted as [datasets](https://github.com/Xiangyan93/ChemML/tree/main/run/datasets).

-Both SMILES or InChI string are valid input of molecules.
+SMILES string are valid input of molecules.
 Labeled reaction smarts string are valid input of chemical reactions.

 ## Marginalized Graph Kernel (MGK) Architecture.
 The architecture of MGK and associated hyperparameters are defined in a file in JSON format.
-Several choices are provided in ../hyperparameters. "tMGR" use a tensor-product architecture. "additive" use an additive architecture.
+Several choices are provided in ../hyperparameters. "product" use a tensor-product architecture. "additive" use an additive architecture, which have more hyperparameters and high model expressibility due to the introduction of weights for different features.
-- "tMGR.json" is MGK with molecular-size-dependent normalization.
+- "additive.json" is MGK without normalization.
-- "tMGR-Norm.json" is MGK with simple normalization.
+- "additive-msnorm.json" is MGK with molecular-size-dependent normalization.
-- "tMGR-non-Norm.json" is MGK without normalization.
+- "additive-norm.json" is MGK with simple normalization.
-- "tMGR-PNorm.json" is MGK with starting probability normalization.
+- "additive-pnorm.json" is MGK with starting probability normalization.

 ## Gaussian Process Regression (GPR) for Single-Valued Property
 The file datasets/Public/freesolv.csv is the hydration free energy in water.
 We use